DerfJagged/360wiki/modguide/filesystembasics.md

 ------

 This page describes the file systems used by the Xbox 360 as well as  what each directory is on the hard drive.
-Most custom dashboards have  built in file browsers and provide an [FTP service](https://www.reddit.com/r/360hacks/wiki/ftp) for connecting to the Xbox 360 from another device.
-There is also  dedicated file browsing software on the Xbox 360 console, like Xex Menu.
+Most custom dashboards have built in file browsers and provide an [FTP service](../software/filetransfer/ftp.md) for connecting to the Xbox 360 from another device.
+There is also  dedicated file browsing software on the Xbox 360 console, like [XeXMenu](../software/utilities/xexmenu.md).

 ------